JuliaLang/www.julialang.org/blog/2020/05/rr.md

 performance.
 Overhead for recording of single threaded processes is generally below 2x, most often between 2% and 50% (lower for purely numerical calculations, higher for workloads that interact with the OS).
-Recording multi-threaded processes is tougher.
-By default `rr` serializes execution of tasks that access the same shared memory.
-In generality this is required for correctness, since it is not possible to observe and record the interleaving of memory operations to shared memory spaces.
-However, there is hope.
-If the multi-threaded program is well-behaved (or mostly well-behaved) in that communication happens by message passing rather than shared memory, or if accesses to shared memory are explicitly synchronized in a recordable fashion, multi-threaded recording becomes possible. `rr` currently supports the former, if the messages are passed via operating system pipes.
-We are interested in techniques for the latter and there is some interesting academic work in this direction, but nothing close to production ready.
-A complete solution would probably combine compiler-based analysis of safe regions with dynamic enforcement of safety for regions where this cannot be proven by the compiler.
-However, that is for future work.
-For the moment, recording multi-threaded, shared-memory applications will likely incur overhead linear in the number of threads.
+Recording multiple threads or processes that share memory is harder.
+By default `rr` serializes (i.e. runs one after the other rather than in parallel) execution of such tasks.
+In general, this is required for correctness, since it is not possible to observe and record the interleaving of memory operations to shared memory spaces.
+As a result, shared-memory applications will likely incur overhead linear in the number of concurrent threads.
 It is thus a good idea to try and reproduce any issues at low core count.
+There is some interesting academic thinking on high efficiency, parallel recording of shared memory applications, but nothing even close to being production ready.

-With that caveat in mind.
-Here is some real benchmark numbers of overhead for the julia test suite.
-The tests suite mostly uses message-passing based parallelism for running multiple tests in parallel.
+With that caveat in mind, here is some real benchmark numbers of overhead for the julia test suite.
+The test suite mostly uses message-passing based parallelism for running multiple tests in parallel.
 Only the `threads` test incurs the shared memory overhead penalty.
 Below, we plot the overhead of recording for each test in the julia test suite.
 Over the entire test suite, the mean